 Murder and Manslaughter Defense

 Murder and manslaughter defense requires experience and legal expertise.
 When you are charged with taking another person’s life, you face some of the most serious legal consequences that exist in Pennsylvania.
-Due to the severity of the act, people in Pennsylvania who are charged with murder or manslaughter will face an experienced, strategic, and aggressive prosecutor.
+Due to the severity of the act, people in Pennsylvania who are charged with criminal homicide, murder or manslaughter will face an experienced, strategic, and aggressive prosecutor.
 Potential formal and informal penalties can endanger your reputation, freedom, and life.
 It is strongly recommended that you get an experienced and aggressive murder and manslaughter defense attorney involved on your behalf as early in a murder case as possible.

 The Tiers of Murder Charges in Pennsylvania and the Associated Penalties